simonpo/workshops/bot-demo/bot-demo.md

 Go to your luis.ai account and you will see the new LUIS model and the trained intents/entities list.

 ## Updating the .bot file
-After deploying LUIS your .bot file may be missing key components for running the bot locally using nodejs.
-Copy and paste this into the services just before the luis config.
+After deploying LUIS your .bot file may now have two.bot files.
+Delete the original file with the nodejs endpoints.
+Copy and paste this into the services just before the luis config in the new .bot file that contains LUIS information.
 ```
 	  {
 	      "type": "endpoint",